 - OZEMPIC® pen 2 mg dose

 - a new NovoFine® Plus or NovoFine® needle

 - 1 alcohol swab

-- 1 gauze pad or cotton ball

-- 1 sharps disposal container for throwing away used OZEMPIC® pens and needles.
-See "Disposing of used OZEMPIC® pens and needles" at the end of these instructions.
+- 1 gauze pad or cotton ball 1 sharps disposal container for throwing away used OZEMPIC® pens and needles.
+See "Disposing of used OZEMPIC®

+pens and needles" at the end of these instructions.
 OZEMPIC® pen and NovoFine® Plus needle (example)

-Step 1.
 Prepare your pen with a new needle

-- Wash your hands with soap and water.

-- Check the name and colored label of your pen, to make sure that it contains OZEMPIC®.
-This is especially important if you take more than 1 type of medicine.
+- · Wash your hands with soap and water.
+Check the name and colored label of your pen, to make sure that it contains OZEMPIC®.
+This is especially important if you take more than 1 type of medicine

 - Pull off the pen cap.

+- A

+• Check that the OZEMPIC® medicine in your pen is clear and colorless.
 Look through the pen window.
 If OZEMPIC® looks cloudy or contains particles, do not use the pen.

 - Take a new needle, and tear off the paper tab.
-Do not attach a new needle to your pen until you are ready to give your injection. - Push the needle straight onto the pen.
+Do not attach a new needle to your pen until you are ready to give your iniection - Push the needle straight onto the pen.
 Turn until it is on tight.

-- The needle is covered by 2 caps.
-You must remove both caps.
-If you forget to remove both caps, you will not inject any medicine. - Pull off the outer needle cap.
-Do not throw it away. - Pull off the inner needle cap and throw it away.
-A drop of OZEMPIC® may appear at the needle tip.
-This is normal, but you must still check the OZEMPIC® flow if you use a new pen for the first time.
+• The needle is covered

+by 2 caps.
+You must

+remove both caps.
+If

+caps, you will not inject

+needle cap.
+Do not

+needle cap and throw

+it away.
+A drop of OZEMPIC® may appear

+at the needle tip.
+This is

+check the OZEMPIC®

+normal, but you must still

+flow if you use a new pen for the first time.

+any medicine.

+throw it away

+· Pull off the outer

+· Pull off the inner

+you forget to remove both

+- ٨

+- B

-▲ Always use a new needle for each injection.
+- Always use a new needle for each injection.
 This will reduce the risk of contamination, infection, leakage of OZEMPIC®, and blocked needles leading to the wrong dose.
 Do not reuse or share your needles with other people.
 You may give other people a serious infection, or get a serious infection from them.
 Never use a bent or damaged needle.

-Step 2.
 First Time Use for Each New Pen: Check the OZEMPIC® flow

-Check the OZEMPIC® flow before the first injection with each new pen only.

-If your OZEMPIC® pen is already in use, go to Step 3 "Select your dose".

-Turn the dose selector until the dose counter shows the flow check symbol (-).
+- Check the OZEMPIC® flow before the first injection with each new pen only.
+If your OZEMPIC® pen is already in use, go to Step - 3 "Select your dose".
+Turn the dose selector until the dose counter shows the flow check symbol ( ••• - ).

-- Hold the pen with the needle pointing up.
-Press and hold in the dose button until the dose counter shows 0.
+- Press and hold in the dose button until the dose counter shows 0.
 The 0 must line up with the dose pointer.
-A drop of OZEMPIC® will appear at the needle tip. - If no drop appears, repeat Step 2 above as shown in Figure G and Figure H up to 6 times.
-If there is still no drop, change the needle and repeat Step 2 as shown in Figure G and Figure H 1 more time.
+A drop of OZEMPIC® will appear at the needle tip.
+If no drop appears, - repeat Step 2 above as shown in Figure G and Figure H up to 6 times.
+If there is still no drop, change the needle and repeat Step 2 as shown in Figure G and Figure H 1 more time needle pointing up.